frame-lang/frame_transpiler/docs/source/advanced_frame/simple_machines.rst

 *state oriented* in that the state is considered first (in the switch) and then the event is inspected.
 The goal with that reorganization is to get the code related to a logical state is in one physical location in the file.
-And it *looks* like we have but, in fact, that is *not* the case.
+And it *looks* like we have.
+Unfortunately, it's not true.

-Let's take a closer look at the code block for the `Off` state:
+Let's take a closer look at the code block for the `OFF` state:

 .. code-block::

-    case OFF:
-        if e.msg == "turnOn" {
+    case OFF: // <--- code block for "OFF" state if e.msg == "turnOn" {
-            state = ON;
+            state = ON;    // <---- change of state
-            closeSwitch();
-            return;
+            closeSwitch(); // <---- enter behavior for "ON" state return;
-        } else {
+        } else if e.msg == "turnOff" {
-            // nop
+            print("Already off");
         }
         break;

-The code above still has one subtle, logical problem.
+The code above is better still has one subtle, logical problem.
 The problem happens on these lines:

 .. code-block::

-    state = ON;
+    state = ON;    // <---- change of state.
-    closeSwitch();
+    // ----------------------------------//
+    // This code is run in the ON state!! closeSwitch(); // <---- enter behavior for "ON" state

-Here, inside of `OFF`, the machine changes state to `ON` **and then proceeds do do an action**.
-Therefore `closeSwitch()` is being executed in the context of `ON` state despite both of those lines being inside the `case OFF` block.
+Here, inside of the `OFF` state code block, the machine changes state to `ON` **and then proceeds do do an action**.
+Therefore `closeSwitch()` is being executed **in the context of `ON` state** despite both of those lines being inside the `case OFF` block.
 Essentially a sliver of
- `ON` state functionality is inside of a code block that is supposedly code related to being `OFF`.
+ `ON` state functionality is subtly embedded in a code block that is supposedly code related to being `OFF`.

 The result is an **entanglement** of the two states.
-This entanglement is a subtle, and potentially very confusing, overlap of logical states.
+State entanglement is a subtle, and potentially very confusing, overlap of logical states.
 And it certainly isn't very tidy.

+Let's see how this can be addressed.

 State Function Machine Architecture
 -----------------------------------